chanzuckerberg/cztack/aws-iam-role-cloudfront-poweruser/README.md

 # AWS IAM Role Cloudfront Poweruser

-This module will create a role which is granted poweruser control over AWS CLoudfront.
+This module will create a role which is granted poweruser control over AWS Cloudfront.

 <!-- START -->